UCAS Application Guide.

 How your application is considered

 We’ll assess your application looking at your academic qualifications, predicted grades, and your personal statement.
 We look for evidence of your passion for the subject, as well as your ambitions, knowledge and skills, and any previous experience.
-However, we understand that not everyone will have had opportunities to study or gain experience in music technology, music production, songwriting, music buisness or sound engineering.
+However, we understand that not everyone will have had opportunities to study or gain experience in music technology, music production, sound engineering, music business.
 You shouldn’t be deterred if you don’t think you’ve had enough technical experience.
 We’ll guide you through the basics.

 Once we’ve considered your application you may be invited for an informal interview so we can find out a bit more information about you.

-• 31 January 2024 - UCAS 'equal consideration' application deadline for all undergraduate degree courses for entry 2024 (except those with a 16 October deadline)
+- 14 January 2026 - UCAS 'equal consideration' application deadline for most undergraduate courses for 2026 entry.

-• 30 June 2024 - Undegraduate applications received after 30 June are entered into Clearing
+- 30 June 2026 - Undergraduate applications received after 30 June are automatically entered into Clearing.

 Need help?